 Powers and abilities

-Rom’s cybernetics provided him with superhuman strength; extreme durability; flight and the ability to travel through space through a backpack ion jets and to breathe in any atmosphere, including space.
+Rom’s cybernetics provided him with superhuman strength (capable of lifting/pressing approximately 15 tons); extreme durability; flight and the ability to travel through space through a backpack ion jets and to breathe in any atmosphere, including space.
 The silver armor also contained the immensely "Solar Charge" that could be used as a weapon and could also drain power sources by mere contact.
 It also gave him the ability to summon three pieces of equipment stored in “a subspace pocket”.

 The Neutralizer banished Dire Wraiths to an extradimensional pocket known as Limbo by opening a dimensional portal, this hand held weapon could fire energy beams and neutralize various forms of energy.
 Despite the fact that Rom once encountered a Space Phantom in Limbo, it is not to be confused with Immortus' realm of the same name.
 This device was designed so that only Rom would be able to discharge it.
 The mutant Wolverine once tried to use the weapon and received a near fatal blast of feedback energy.
 The designs for this device were also used by Forge to create a power neutralizer that Henry Peter Gyrich intended to use on the mutant Rogue, but instead temporarily stripped Storm of her mutant abilities.